 The firm commitment for a substantial rehabilitation project was issued in 14 months.
-Estimated development cost - \$2,000,000Capital advance amount - \$1,855,000The base fee $$1,855,000 \times .01 = $18,550.00$ Penalty fee $$1,855,000 \times .00083 \times 2 = -3,079.30$ Total fee paid \$15,470.70
+Estimated development cost: 2,000,000Capital advance amount: 1,855,000The base fee: $1,855,000 \times .01 = 18,550$ Penalty fee: $1,855,000 \times .00083 \times 2 = -\frac{5}{3,079}$ Total fee paid: 15,471

 - 4. Other fees paid to the DPA. - a.
 The DPA cannot be paid twice for the same services.
-For example the DPA also underwrites a construction loan in a mixedfinance transaction.
-Any underwriting fees charged to the Owner must be reduced by the amount HUD is paying. - b.
+For example the DPA also underwrites a construction loan in a mixed-finance transaction.
+Any underwriting fees charged to the Owner must be reduced by 50 percent. - b.
 In the case of a mixed-finance transaction with additional non-assisted units, if the DPA chooses to charge reasonable additional fees based on increased work load of the additional non-assisted units, the amount of these fees is to be negotiated between the Owner and the DPA.
-The DPA's fees, if any, charged to the owner will not be paid using HUD funds. - F. All delegated processing cases must reach within the 18 month timeline either: - 1.
+The DPA's fees, if any, charged to the owner will not be paid using HUD funds. - F. Within 18 months, all delegated processing cases must reach either: - 1.
 Initial closing with release of capital advance funds during construction; or - 2.
 Start of construction where capital advance funds are released upon project completion. - G. The DPA may provide financial assistance to the project.
-For example, the DPA may be awarding Home funds and/or low income housing tax credits.
+For example, the DPA may be awarding HOME funds and/or low-income housing tax credits.